dbfx/php-disposable-domains/README.md

 # disposable-email-domains
-A list of disposable email domains gathered from various sources.
-E.g. mailinator
+A PHP class to check disposable email domains gathered from various sources.